Verifiable Error Bounds for Physics-Informed Neural Network Solutions of Lyapunov and Hamilton-Jacobi-Bellman Equations: Preliminaries

 where \(f:\Real^n\to\Real^n\) and \(g:\Real^n\to\Real^{n\times k}\), with state \(x\in\Real^n\) and control \(u\in\Real^k\).
 It is assumed that $f(0)=0$, so both system \eqref{eq:sys} and \eqref{eq:control_sys} have an equilibrium at the origin in the absence of control.
 We assume that for each initial condition in the domain of interest and each admissible control input, a unique state trajectory exists.
 We write \(\phi(t,x)\) for a trajectory of \eqref{eq:sys} starting from \(x\), and \(\phi(t,x,u)\) for a trajectory of \eqref{eq:control_sys} starting from \(x\) under the input \(u(\cdot)\).

-In this paper, we focus on two types of PDEs: the Lyapunov PDE for stability analysis and the Hamilton--Jacobi--Bellman (HJB) equation for optimal control.
+In this paper, we focus on two types of PDEs:

-\textbf{Lyapunov PDE (stability certificates on a prescribed domain):} Given (\ref{eq:sys}) with an asymptotically stable equilibrium at \(x=0\), a Lyapunov function can be characterized on a set \(\Omega\subset\Real^n\), containing $x=0$ in its interior, by the first-order linear PDE
+\textbf{Lyapunov PDE (stability certificates on a prescribed domain):} For \eqref{eq:sys} with an asymptotically stable equilibrium at \(x=0\), a Lyapunov function on a set \(\Omega\subset\Real^n\) containing the origin can be characterized by the first-order linear PDE

-together with the normalization \(V(0)=0\), where \(\omega:\Real^n\to\Real_{\ge0}\) is positive definite.
+together with the normalization \(V(0)=0\), where $DV$ denotes the gradient of $V$ and \(\omega:\Real^n\to\Real_{\ge0}\) is positive definite.
 Thus, computing \(V\) amounts to solving the PDE (\ref{eq:lyap_pde}).
-The resulting function serves as a Lyapunov certificate and its sublevel sets can be used to verify inner estimates of the domain of attraction of $x=0$ for (\ref{eq:sys}) defined by
+Existence and regularity of solutions to \eqref{eq:lyap_pde} are discussed later in Lemma~\ref{lem:lyap} and its accompanying footnote, in Section \ref{sec:lyap}.
+The resulting solution, or a sufficiently accurate smooth approximation of it, can provide a Lyapunov certificate, and its sublevel sets can be used to verify inner estimates of the domain of attraction of $x=0$ for (\ref{eq:sys}) defined by

 \textbf{HJB equation (optimal value and feedback control synthesis):} For the control-affine system (\ref{eq:control_sys}), consider the infinite-horizon cost

 where \(Q:\Real^n\to\Real_{\ge0}\) and \(R:\Real^n\to\Real^{k\times k}\).
 Let \(\U\) denote the set of admissible controls that stabilize the system with finite cost.
 The optimal value function is